AI IN PRODUCTION

 The AI Agent Control Plane: Why Governing Agents at Scale Is the Next Infrastructure Problem

-Most AI agents in production today have no centralized governance — safety rules are hard-coded per agent, making oversight brittle and slow.
+Most AI agents in production today have no centralized governance.
 A new category of infrastructure is emerging: the agent control plane, which lets teams write governance policies once and enforce them across every agent in their stack.

 March 12, 2026 · 11 min read